maxild/ILProgramming/src/NateMcMaster/README.md

 ```

 These options instruct dotnet to use the Microsoft.NETCore.App 5.0.0 shared framework.
 Even though I only have 5.0.3 installed on my machine the so-called rolled forward policy will just use this latest versiion of the 5.x.y shared framework (aka runtime).

+> `Framework-dependent apps` use the target framework version with a ".0" patch version (for the `runtimeOptions.framework.version` value), and `Self-contained apps` use the latest corresponding patch version (from when the SDK shipped).

 > NOTE: The `runtimeconfig.json` file will also configure the .NET host to probe for `System.*` (BCL) assemblies in the shared framework folder at runtime.
 The (runtime) assemblies are then loaded from `/usr/share/dotnet/shared/Microsoft.NETCore.App/5.0.3/` on my Linux machine.